If Your Salary Stopped Today, How Long Would You Last? How to Build an Emergency Funds in Kenya

 What Is an Emergency Fund?

 An emergency fund is money set aside specifically for unexpected expenses.
-The things you can’t plan for, but know might come.
-Think hospital bills, house repairs, or even surviving a few months without income.
-It’s not for holidays.
-It’s not for impulse buys.
-It’s your financial safety net.
+These are situations you cannot schedule but know are possible — hospital visits, car breakdowns, home repairs, or surviving a period without income.

 Why It Matters in Kenya